How to Remove Storm Windows: A Comprehensive Guide

 1. Wrap each window in bubble wrap or moving blankets to protect the glass from scratches and breakage.

-2. Secure the wrapping with tape, ensuring it’s snug but not too tight to avoid pressure on the glass.
+2. Secure the wrapping with tape, making sure it’s snug but not too tight on the glass.

 5. Store in a Safe Location:

-2. Store the windows vertically, leaning them against a wall if possible.
-Avoid stacking them horizontally, as this can lead to cracks and breaks under pressure.
+2. Store the windows vertically, leaning them against a wall if you can.
+Avoid stacking them horizontally to prevent cracks from pressure.

 6. Regular Maintenance:

-1. Periodically check on the stored windows to ensure they remain in good condition and are not exposed to any damaging elements.
+1. Check on the stored windows now and then to make sure they’re in good shape and not exposed to anything that could harm them.

-In summary, handling and storing storm windows correctly after removal is crucial to maintaining their condition and ensuring they are ready for reinstallation when needed.
-By following these best practices, you can prevent damage and prolong the life of your storm windows, making the entire process smoother and more efficient.
+Properly handling and storing storm windows after removal is key to keeping them in good condition for when you need to put them back up.
+By following these best practices, you can avoid damage and make the whole process easier and smoother.

 Why Should You Consider Removing Storm Windows Seasonally?